LyonsLab/StarBLAST/index.rst

 |Tut_7|_

-Atmosphere will take around 5-10 minutes to set up and activate your personalized virtual machines
+Atmosphere will take around 5-10 minutes to set up and activate your personalized virtual machines and the wait-time will increase with the size of the blast database.

 Start Blasting
 ~~~~~~~~~~~~~~